dominiksaul/HEIG-VD-CLD-Labo/Labo02/004_Create_Load_Balancer.md

     --target-type instance \
     --vpc-id $VPC_ID \
     --profile $PROFILE
-// Health check timeout is by default 5 seconds by default for HTTP Target groups
-// Unhealthy threshold is already 2 by default
-// Success code are already by default 200
+// The required parameters, that are already by default like this, we didnt respecified in the command
+// In the output below we can see that theyre configured correctly

 // Registers intances to target groups aws elbv2 register-targets \